kjerstid/GEOF211_compendium/GEOF211_book/_build/html/_sources/ImplicitSchemes/CrankNicolson.md

 (scheme:crank-nicholson)=
 # The Crank-Nicholson Scheme for linear advection

 Until now, all schemes have time step limitations in the form of the CFL condition $c\Delta t/\Delta x \leq 1$.
 One way to overcome that limitation is to use *implicit* schemes, where the spatial derivatives are evaluated at $t^{n+1}$.
-One such scheme is the Crank-Nicholson scheme, which was, originally designed o solve the diffusion equation (heat conduction).
+One such scheme is the Crank-Nicholson scheme, which was, originally designed to solve the diffusion equation (heat conduction).
 Here, we show the Crank-Nicolson scheme for linear advection:

 $$
   \frac{u_m^{n+1}-u_m^n}{\Delta t} = -\frac{a}{2\Delta x}\left(\frac{u_{m+1}^{n+1}-u_{m-1}^{n+1}}{2} + \frac{u_{m+1}^{n}-u_{m-1}^{n}}{2}\right)